lrntct/xarray-grass/README.md

 - [x] Support for the `drop_variables` parameter
 - [ ] Write from xarray to GRASS
   - [x] Write to a 2D raster
+  - [ ] Write to STRDS
+  - [ ] Write to 3D raster
+  - [ ] Write to STR3DS
+  - [ ] Handle data transpose if dimensions are not in the expected order.
-  - [ ] Accept writing into a specific mapset (needs GRASS 8.5)
+  - [ ] Accept writing into a specific mapset (GRASS 8.5)
-  - [ ] Accept different 3D resolution in NS and EW dimensions (probably GRASS 8.5)
+  - [ ] Accept different 3D resolution in NS and EW dimensions (GRASS 8.5)
 - [ ] Lazy loading of all raster types

 ### Stretch goals